 Once we incorporate a process equivalent to apoptosis in computing, the creative aspect of apoptosis, i.e., its value in removing obsolete portions of the system, will also find a place in multicellular systems - for example, to grow rapidly out to the boundary of a possible network, then cause elements that are not needed beyond the early growth stage to suicide.

 More on Evolution of Computing

-For example, modern cyanobacteria, the descendants of the earliest bacterial colonies, have an apoptosis pathway.
-See, “The demise of the marine cyanobacteria, Trichodesmium spp., via an autocatalyzed cell death pathway, Berman-Frank, I., Bidle, K.D., & Falkowski, P.G.
-Limnology and Oceanography, 49(4), pp. 997-1005, 2004.
-And E. coli, intestinal colony bacteria common to many mammals, especially humans, use an apoptosis-like mechanism to control their colony size in times of stress, see "Deadly Priming", R. Kolter, Science, vol 318, pp. 578-79, 26 Oct.
-2007.
+For example, modern cyanobacteria, the descendants of the earliest bacterial colonies, have an analog of an apoptosis pathway.
+See, “The demise of the marine cyanobacterium, Trichodesmium spp., via an autocatalyzed cell death pathway", Berman-Frank, I., Bidle, K.D., & Falkowski, P.G., in Limnology and Oceanography, 49(4), pp. 997-1005, 2004.

 Even the very simple Hydra uses apoptosis.
 See: “Identification of caspases and apoptosis in the simple metazoan Hydra,” Cikala M, Wilm B, Hobmayer E, Bottger A, David CN, Curr Biol., Sep 9;9(17):959-62, 1999.